jihunhwang/jihunhwang.github.io/_posts/2023-10-30-SpookyCTF_2023_writeup.md

 <font size="4">

+<p></p>

-<p>I am sure nobody here would like to check 207 files all manually unless they are trying to procrastinate or stay away from something desperately.
+<p>I am very sure nobody would be gladly willing to check 207 files all manually unless they are trying to procrastinate or stay away from something desperately.
 Just as the challenge description suggests, my direction was to see if there are any log files.
 Checking in the first folder <code>nuk3town</code> briefly tells us that the machine was running Windows OS.
 The third and fourth folders (<code>nuketown_84</code> and <code>nuketown_island</code>) look nearly useless for this challenge upon checking in.</p>

 <p>The second folder <code>nuketown2025</code> also looks useless at first sight; it looks more like a folder for background musics, but your opinion might change once you read the file names carefully </p>